dhananjaygr/Userpermissions/UserPermissions/portal.md

  - Track - The Lab for which the request is raised.

- - Description - Once the track is selected, the description will be loaded according to the track provided in the calendar section of the admin portal.
+ - Description - Once the track is selected, the description will be loaded based on that track.

  - Event Type - The event will be virtual for the time being.